AGENTS

 Control browser state isolation during development with managed, persistent, or custom profiles.

 Keep browser sessions isolated or persistent based on your workflow.
-Extension.js launches browsers with profile-aware defaults so you can choose clean runs, reusable state, or an explicit local profile path.
+Extension.js launches browsers with profile-aware defaults.
+Choose clean runs, reusable state, or an explicit local profile path.

 ## How it works

-Extension.js selects the profile mode in this order:
+Extension.js chooses the profile mode in this order:

 1. Explicit `profile` path (if provided)